AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_hpo.rst

             "EVAL_LOOP": 1
         }

-Defining our base model and dataset
+Defining our Base Model and Dataset
 -----------------------------------

 In this tutorial, we use the open-source transformers and datasets libraries from